-- At its May, 1965 meeting, the Board of Trustees reaffirmed that MSU Mail Service is intended only for the distribution on Campus of official University communications and the collection and metering of mail for off-campus mailing. - 2.
+- 1. By action of the MSU Board of Trustees and the United States Postal Service Private Express Statutes, Campus Mail Service is limited to the distribution of official university communications and the collection of mail for off-campus processing.
+(Code of Federal Regulations, 39CFR310.3) - 2.
 Examples of communication that will be handled are: Notices of faculty meetings or other University department sponsored affairs or programs, communications from one department of the University to another, and memorandums from one individual to another when pertaining to current University business.
-Those that cannot be distributed are requests for contributions (except Community Charitable Campaign), sales or collections by campus organizations or individuals, church announcements, club announcements, notices of political or organizational meetings except meeting of learned and professional societies.1
+Those that cannot be distributed are requests for contributions (except Community Charitable Campaign), sales or collections by campus organizations or individuals, church announcements, club announcements, notices of political or organizational meetings except meeting of learned and professional societies.